-In our daily lessons, we use Oak Meadow curriculum as a framework for our lessons.
+In our daily lessons, we use Oak Meadow curriculum as our framework.
 We also ascribe to Waldorf, Reggio, and Montessori methods.
+Our curriculum is tailored to the individual student while also creating a community of learners in our K-6 environment.
+(The school will expand to K-8 by the 2023-2024 school year.).
 We incorporate the following content areas into daily practice:

 Students progress through learning how to print upper and lowercase letters to a study of word families and consonant blends.
 The imagination is sparked through fairy tales, nature stories, and traditional verses as your child develops the necessary skills and confidence to read independently.
 We will be reading in all areas of the school and in all parts of the day.

 We use a comprehensive health curriculum that provides the framework for teaching children about health and well-being.
 The subject covers such units as: physical body, personal safety, healthy habits, self-esteem, self and community, and whole health.

 We teach Spanish daily, and those lessons include learning vocabulary, learning about significant events and people from various Spanish-speaking countries and cultures, as well as addressing relevant issues such as social justice, racial equity, and embracing and celebrating differences, and so forth.

 We will do a lot of cooking!
 We have a kitchen on site designed specifically with the idea in mind of teaching children how to cook and bake.
 We will follow the interests of the children, but baking bread will also be a weekly occurrence.
 We will bake bread, soft pretzels, bagels, English muffins, and more.
 Later in the school year, we will design and plant our own garden that will be used for cooking the following year.
 We will spend a portion of these lessons learning about nutrition and healthy eating.